CVE-2025-38540

 Overview

-CVE-2025-38540 affects the Linux kernel and involves a vulnerability in the HID sensor interface of Chicony Electronics HP 5MP Cameras (USB ID 04F2:B824 & 04F2:B82C).
-The issue was discovered and reported on August 16, 2025, when these cameras were found to report a non-functional HID sensor interface that could cause system hangs (NVD).
+CVE-2025-38540 is a vulnerability in the Linux kernel related to Chicony Electronics HP 5MP Cameras (USB ID 04F2:B824 & 04F2:B82C).
+The vulnerability was discovered and disclosed on August 16, 2025.
+The issue affects Linux kernel systems where these specific camera models report a HID sensor interface that is not actually implemented (NVD).

 Technical details

-The vulnerability occurs when attempting to access a non-functional sensor via iio_info, which causes system hangs as runtime PM tries to wake up an unresponsive sensor.
-The issue specifically affects cameras with USB IDs 04F2:B824 and 04F2:B82C that report a HID sensor interface that is not actually implemented.
-The vulnerability has been assigned a CVSS 3.1 Base Score of 4.4 (MEDIUM) with vector string CVSS:3.1/AV:L/AC:L/PR:H/UI:N/S:U/C:N/I:N/A:H (NVD).
+The vulnerability occurs when the cameras report a HID sensor interface that is not actually implemented.
+When attempting to access this non-functional sensor via iio_info, the system hangs as runtime PM tries to wake up an unresponsive sensor.
+The issue has been assigned a CVSS v3.1 base score of 5.5 (Moderate) with the vector string CVSS:3.1/AV:L/AC:L/PR:L/UI:N/S:U/C:N/I:N/A:H (Red Hat).

 Impact

-When exploited, this vulnerability can cause system hangs due to runtime Power Management (PM) attempting to wake up an unresponsive sensor.
-This affects system availability and stability when attempting to access the non-functional sensor interface (NVD).
+When exploited, this vulnerability can cause system hangs due to runtime PM attempting to wake up an unresponsive sensor.
+This primarily affects system availability, with no direct impact on confidentiality or integrity (Red Hat).

 Mitigation and workarounds

-The vulnerability has been resolved by adding the affected devices to the HID ignore list since the sensor interface is non-functional by design and should not be exposed to userspace.
-This fix has been implemented in various Linux kernel versions, and multiple vendors have released patches to address this issue (Broadcom Support).
+The vulnerability has been addressed by adding these two devices to the HID ignore list since the sensor interface is non-functional by design and should not be exposed to userspace.
+Fixed versions are available in Linux kernel 6.12.41-1 for Debian trixie and 6.16.3-1 for Debian forky/sid (Debian).

 Additional resources